Age 11 - adult, sixth grade and up developmental information (formal operational)

 What does it mean to be formal operational?

-Piaget claimed that after the development of formal operations any gain in a person's reasoning abilities is with respect to a person's ability and experiences with the use of logical operations and the efficacy of the individual's mental structures constructed with those logical operations and the number of meaningful experiences the individual can associate with the use of a specific logical operation or combinations of operations.
+Piaget claimed that after the development of formal operations any gain in a person's reasoning abilities is with respect to a person's ability and experiences with the use of logical operations and the efficacy of the individual's mental structures constructed with those logical operations and the number of meaningful experiences the individual can associate with the use of a specific logical operation or combination of operations.
 In other words, there is no higher level of reasoning beyond formal operational thinking.
 Differences in reasoning among formal operational thinkers is based on their construction of accurate logical procedures, the ability to mentally manipulate information from one form to another using an appropriate procedure, and the creativity or flexibility, or experience to recognize what procedure fits with a particular situation.

 Formal operational thinking can deal with complex verbal propositional reasoning that is not tied to a personal past or present experience.